Updated: May 12, 2022

 Firstly, you still don’t necessarily need a specialist Onboarding app to do smarter Customer Onboarding on the Salesforce platform.

-There are a number of pretty basic steps you can take now in your standard Salesforce instance that will put you in a much better position than you would be in, relying on emails and spreadsheets.
+There are two pretty basic steps you can take now in your standard Salesforce instance that will put you in a much better position than you would be in, relying on emails and spreadsheets:

 If you do nothing else, then do these two things and you have given your team a considerable advantage.

 However, my prediction would be that once you’ve seen the benefit of these simple changes, then you will realise that there are so many additional ways that you can make your Customer Onboarding on Salesforce even smarter.
-The tools for better reporting, collaboration and rolling out a repeatable process are all there, and if you are serious about Onboarding customers well, then it's time to get seriously smart.
+The tools for better reporting, collaboration and rolling out a repeatable process are all there, and if you are serious about Onboarding customers well, then it's time to get seriously smart with Salesforce onboarding solutions.

 Salesforce is smarter because it works in conjunction with real customer data